 Whatever deep desires we may hold for our lives, we are not alone in this world.
 Everything we do affects the world around us, as it does us.
 We are not separate from one another, but interdependent.
 This interdependent nature calls for cooperation with one another.
 As you form your intentions, I invite you to consider your impact on the world around you.
 The following poem may offer some guidance in the process.

-At the bottom of this post, you are welcome to be guided into a live recorded meditation to help you with this process.
+At the top of this post, you are welcome to be guided into a live recorded meditation to help you with this process.

 May this poem and blessing enlighten and inspire you as you venture into a new year.
 With wisdom and grace, Larry Robinson’s poem holds many contractions and heartaches of our world with wisdom and grace.

-At the end I offer you a guided year-end meditation from a recent live group session.
+At the end I offer you a guided year-end meditation from a recent live group session for you to gather your own year-end reflections.

 New Year’s Blessing